xblku/my-deploy-scripts/snippets/helm-chart.md

 # Helm chart

-Captured 2025-02-19.
+Captured 2025-03-18.

-Context: health checks passed while the queue was stuck.
+Context: the runner image rebuilt from scratch on every job.